Sharing Insights, Shaping Debate at insideMOBILITY Digital (3 of 3)

 Day four of insideMOBILITY Digital opened with a timely peer-to-peer session on crisis management.
 With events such as COVID-19 and terrorism testing global mobility like never before, participants were able to hear about action plans and best practice from two leading industry practitioners.

 Mobility as a function has come to the forefront in 2020 – a year of pressure, change and the unexpected for companies around the world.
 Simone Flesch from Lufthansa AG described how no previous global event, including erupting volcanoes, 9/11, and SARS, has come close to the present pandemic in terms of impact to the airline industry.
 Enhancing measures applied to past crises, Flesch said Lufthansa had to conduct a swift analysis of its dispersed global teams.
 The important thing, she said, was “to stay calm and not overreact”; to retain sophisticated levels of decision-making and resist employing “quick fixes too fast”.
 Flexibility, she added, was key, with interrupted assignments requiring reassessment of rules, regulations and social security impacts.

 Next, Natalia Silveira from global IT consultancy ThoughtWorks explained how, with clients hit hard, and without an emergency plan in place, her company had to leverage its strength and agility.
 As they saw the pandemic unfold, the mobility team “proactively positioned [itself] at the core of the crisis management” response, creating a cross-functional travel advice team to support the business.
 By making channels between regions and global functions more consistent, Silveira and her team helped to build company-wide resilience and support, which proved critical in the months that followed.
-And in the absence of a centralized tracking system, increased regional autonomy enabled quick decisions to be made to ensure cost containment and people safety.
+And in the absence of a centralised tracking system, increased regional autonomy enabled quick decisions to be made to ensure cost containment and people safety.